Kim Kardashian Flips Off Camera As She Flaunts Her Bikini Body In Artsy Beach Snap

 “You went with a professional photographer there and you decided to post this one come on please be done with the vintage thing and show more colors and poses and stuff learn something from kylie,” one Instagram user wrote.

-Though the mom of three has always been one to flaunt her body, she has been specially proud of her figure as of late.
-Kardashian recently opened up her recent weight loss and has never been happier with her shape, according to People.
-The 37-year-old said she’s went from weighing 140 pounds to about 116 through a combination of intense weightlifting workouts and a portion-controlled diet.
+Though the mom of three has always been one to flaunt her body, she has been especially proud of her figure as of late.
+Kardashian recently opened up about her recent weight loss and has never been happier with her shape, according to People.
+The 37-year-old said she’s gone from weighing 140 pounds to about 116 through a combination of intense weightlifting workouts and a portion-controlled diet.

-As previously reported by the Inquisitr, Kardashian and the rest of her clan is could be currently filming for the upcoming season of Keeping Up with the Kardashians.
+As previously reported by the Inquisitr, Kardashian and the rest of her clan is currently filming for the upcoming season of Keeping Up with the Kardashians.
 She recently revealed that Season 16 would begin filming this week.

-In the meantime, fans can catch the family’s shenanigans on season 15 of the reality series, which is currently airing— and what a wild one it has been so far.
+In the meantime, fans can catch the family’s shenanigans on Season 15 of the reality series, which is currently airing— and what a wild one it has been so far.